jmcvetta/curriculum-python-for-system-admnistrators/index.rst

 Python for System Administrators
 ********************************

-Welcome to the class notes for *Python for System Administrators*.
+Welcome to the class notes to *Python for System Administrators*.

 The source code for these notes can be found at on Github_.